harrisonwsmith/model_proposal/ModelProposalTemplate.md

 The space of the model will consist of a 2D grid where each cell represents a farmer's plot.
 Each agent (farmer) will be located on a single cell and will interact only with that cell and the global environment.

 Environment-owned variables
+* Temperature (average temperature for the season)
-* Temperature (The rate of temperature increase per year, ranging from 0 to 0.1)
+* Temperature rate of change (The rate of temperature increase per year, ranging from 0 to 0.1)
 * Monsoon Season (True or false value, true for only for 50 steps)
 * Water (The amount of water currently located on each grid cell, ranging from 0 to 1)
 * Drain rate (a randomly generated rate of drainage of water from each cell)